ABE Scholarship Information for Current Students

 New Century Scholars Scholarships

-Funded by John B. Greiner and Alumni & Friends of ABE
+Funded by Bart and Karen Nelson, John B. Greiner, and Alumni & Friends of ABE

-Department alumnus John Greiner (MS '39; Outstanding Alum '98) established a scholarship endowment in 1992 to assist deserving undergraduate students in the department.
+New Century Scholars was established to recognize students who did exceptoinally well their freshman year.
+These scholarships are funded by three scholarship endowments: The Bart and Karen Nelson Scholarship: Department Alumnus Bart Nelson (BS '61, Honorary PhD '06) graduated General Agriculture where he took Agricultural Engineering and Agronomy courses, which inspired his ideas for more efficient techniques for irrigating agricultural lands.
+Dr. Nelson is a passionate innovator and community leader.
+Bart is Chairman and CEO of Nelson Irrigation Corporation which plans, designs, develops, manufactures, and sells proprietary products for the agricultural irrigation equipment market.
+The John B. Greiner Scholarship: Department alumnus John Greiner (MS '39; Outstanding Alum '98) established a scholarship endowment in 1992 to assist deserving undergraduate students in the department.
 Mr. Greiner was a graduate student in Purdue's Agricultural Engineering Department before the department had "official" undergraduate and graduate degree programs - which were established in the mid-1940s and early-1950s, respectively.
 He then served in the military for 23 years, taught at the University of Connecticut for 18 years, and completed his professional career at Texas Tech University in Lubbock, retiring from a School of Technology teaching position.
 Thank you to Mrs. Hope Greiner and the late Dr. John B. Greiner.
-In addition, this scholarship is supported by generous gifts from friends and alumni of ABE.
+The Alumni and Friends of ABE Scholarship: This scholarship is supported by generous gifts from friends and alumni of ABE.
 Thank you to the friends and alumni of ABE.

 Ni Family Scholarships